cdnmonitor/hydroponic-scheduling/README.md

 ## How to add features
 To add a feature, you must decide what level of abstraction you need to reach.
 If you want to include a new form of data, then you must edit the Arduino API written in C as well as done wiring to the specific desire.
 You can add a new endpoint to the API with the functionality you've written, and then add that endpoint to the logic of the ExpressJS server.
 If you want to test without the farm, then you need to make some mock data functions up and put them in mockserver.js.
 Everything done in code has to be added to blockly ultimately.

+1. Edit ArduinoAPI.ino with a function and add an else if endpoint to the endpoint chain.
+Verify the endpoint works as is.
+2. Add endpoint as a new word in server.js.
+Make sure all names are unique.
+Eg. TEMPON: temperature.
+3. Add the new block in custom_blocks.js

+# Contributions
+* Marco Costa did the Blockly website
+* Michael Bishai built the Arduino API, API Tests, Pseudocode Tests, all farming functions, and the demonstration farm.

+# Future Work
+I (Michael) intend on working on a hydroponic focused version built not off blockly, but with the same server and arduino complements.
+This ideally can be the backbone for a proper scheduling software for my farm, which can be freely replicated in the future.